SavageLearning/Machete/README.md

 Finally, you will need the [`dotnet` CLI](https://dotnet.microsoft.com/download).

-Great, now you should be good to go!
+Great, now you should be good to go to the next step!

 `☕️ 💻 🐈`